ToniaMera/GraphEnc/Documentation.md

 batch_sz: defines batch size
 epochs: number of epochs
 model_name: the path of the model to be saved to
-Xy_eval: validation dataset of Data type.
+Xy_eval: list of Data type object instances.
 Default None for no validation

 print loss: False to block printing the epochs and losses.
 Default True
 '''